 Let us know how we can help with your UX recruiting needs.
 It’s kind of our specialty.
 Contact us today!

 About the author

-Karissa Buckner serves as Recruiting Manager for Synergis, a top IT and creative staffing firm, where she has been focused on creative recruiting for more than 5 years.
+Karissa Buckner serves as Recruiting Manager for Synergis, where she has been focused on creative recruiting for more than 5 years.
 As the company’s democratically appointed UX Queen, she focuses on working with all types of UX, UI, VUI and Research candidates, and networks in the UX community every chance she gets.
 She earned a bachelor’s degree from the University of Georgia.